02 8936 0645

 Since 2000 Felicity has published regularly in Art in America, and in 2005 was made a Contributing Editor of ArtAsiaPacific.
 She was the chief art critic for The Sydney Morning Herald (1992–95), and has since published widely in a number of art journals including ARTAND (formerly Art & Australia), Aperture, Eyeline and the peer-reviewed Studies in Material Thinking, Australian and New Zealand Journal of Art and Artlink.
 Recent book chapters include if you were to live here… (2013 Auckland Triennial, edited/curated by Hou Hanru), Copyfight (edited by Phillipa McGuiness, NewSouth Publishing, 2015) and Zadok Ben-David (Circa, London, 2018).
 In 2012 she co-authored with Julian Beaumont and John McDonald The Land and its Psyche (NewSouth Press).
 In 2014 she completed a PhD that investigated recent curatorial responses to place.

-Felicity is a founding member of the City of Sydney’s Public Art Advisory Panel (since 2007) and a frequent judge of art awards including the 2012 Blake Prize and National Portrait Gallery's inaugural digital portrait prize, 2013 Sculpture by the Sea, 2014 Mosman Art Prize and 2017 Blacktown Art Prize.
+Felicity is Chair of the City of Sydney’s Public Art Advisory Panel and a frequent judge of art awards including the 2012 Blake Prize and National Portrait Gallery's inaugural digital portrait prize, 2013 Sculpture by the Sea, 2014 Mosman Art Prize and 2017 Blacktown Art Prize.
 She is the Australian selector for the Hong Kong based Sovereign Art Prize, and has been an assessor/peer for the ARC, Australia Council, Churchill Trust and Create NSW.